rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

     "{\"unknownField\":\"not expected\"}"
 ])
 fun `send to DLQ undeserializable messages`(body: String) {
-    kafkaProducerHelper.send(TOPIC, body)
+    // we send a Kafka message with an invalid body using a helper kafkaProducerHelper.send(TOPIC, body)

-    val errorRecords = kafkaDLQConsumerHelper.consumeAtLeast(1, TEN_SECONDS)
+    // we check the message has been sent to the DLQ val errorRecords = kafkaDLQConsumerHelper.consumeAtLeast(1, TEN_SECONDS)
     assertThat(errorRecords)
             .singleElement().satisfies { record ->